 Participants will look at Freedom of Religion or Belief in a contemporary, global context and have the opportunity to engage in a multi-disciplinary discussion with academics, advocates, policy makers, activists, and their peers.

 Our residential retreats will encompass lectures, workshops, and peer-to-peer learning and will consider the significance of the Universal Declaration for Human Rights.
 They will also examine the role of religion in the public sphere, religious literacy and inter-faith dialogue, and practical responses to violations of Freedom of Religion or Belief, worldwide.

-Participants will be required to attend all three retreats, on the following dates in 2017:
+Participants will be required to attend all three retreats, on the following dates in 2017 and 2018:

 If you have any questions about the programme or the application process, please contact Dr Rachel Smillie, our Education Officer, by emailing: email@example.com.